Chapter 1 : Seven Still

 Severus’ heart was beating more rapidly with every moment that passed.
-Had Bellatrix sold him out for his mistakes, and brought him here for punishment?
+Had Bellatrix sold him out and brought him here for punishment?

 “I have no time to waste on mistakes,” Voldemort stated, “much less those who have not the courage to look me in the eye once they are made.”

 The aspersion cast on his courage made Severus bristle.
-No, he had not seen the value in poisoning a group of students, but that hardly made him cowardly.
+No, he had not seen the value in poisoning a group of witless students, but that hardly made him cowardly.
 It made him smart, cunning—unlike the others who had come here tonight, he did not spend time preening his feathers or drawing unnecessary attention to himself.
-He was better than that, and he certainly felt no shame in looking his soon-to-be master in the eyes, and being accountable...
+He felt no shame in looking his soon-to-be master in the eyes and answering for his actions.

 “I will not tolerate being used for personal vendettas, Snape,” Voldemort hissed.
 Severus could only shake his head in response, trying to muster up some form of supplication.
 “You are here to serve me, and not yourself.”